Washoe Tennis Ladder

 2. The tournament’s 1st and 2nd place players will receive prizes.
 The top 4.0 and top 3.5 ladder-ranked men / top 4.5 and top 4.0 ladder-ranked women who don’t take 1st or 2nd place in the tournament will also receive prizes.
 4.5 men and 5.0 women are not eligible for the “top ladder position” prizes since they have an advantage getting tournament prizes.
 To clarify, there are only four prizes total: two for the tournament winners and two for ladder ranking.

-3. The ladder is open to 3.0 men and below / 3.5 women and below as well, but those players won’t be eligible for the end-of-season tournament and are not eligible for any ladder position prizes.
+3. The ladder is open to 3.0 men and below / 3.5 women and below as well, but those players won’t be eligible for for any ladder position prizes.
 For these players, the ladder serves as an opportunity for fun and improvement playing against tougher players.

 4. All matches are to be played at a mutually agreeable time and location.
 Those living outside of Reno, or in its outskirts, should expect to drive to Washoe, Plumas or Caughlin for the vast majority of matches since WTL players are generally not looking for matches in Spanish Springs, Zephyr Cove, Fallon, Truckee, or Carson City.